pra-navi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete all contacts.
-2. CoordiMate shows a confirmation message.
+2. CoordiMate deletes all contacts shows a confirmation message.

-    Use case ends.

-**Extensions**

-* 2a.
-User requests to list all contacts, to verify that all contacts are deleted.
-    * 2a1.
-CoordiMate shows an empty contact list.

     Use case ends.

 **Use case: UC10 - Edit a task**